 Extra fat around your tummy can not only be hard to get rid of, it can be dangerous to your health.
 The visceral fat that makes up a significant portion of belly fat is linked to high cholesterol, high blood pressure, diabetes, cancer and insulin resistance.

-To lose the spare tire, you have to burn fat throughout your body by creating a calorie deficit, yp burn more calories than you consume.
+To lose the spare tire fat, you have to burn fat throughout your body by creating a calorie deficit, you burn more calories than you consume.
 This forces your body to use stored fat as fuel.
 Running, jogging, swimming, bicycling and dancing are all forms of cardiovascular exercise that can help you burn fat, including fat in your midsection.

 Training your abdominal muscles with abdominal holds, isometric ab squeezes, situps, crunches, prone planks, ab rollouts and knee raises helps melt fat and gives you a toned look.
-The American Council on Exercise suggests that doing these core strengthening exercises two to three times a week will strengthen your ab muscles, stabilize your pelvis and improve the appearance of your waistline.
+The American Council on Exercise suggests that doing these core-strengthening exercises two to three times a week will strengthen your ab muscles, stabilize your pelvis and improve the appearance of your waistline.

 If you carry love handles, that extra fat that hangs just above your waist, doing core exercises that target your obliques can help tone the sides of your midsection and fill out some of the lose skin that may be left there once you lose weight and your waistline slims.

 Overall Strength Training

-In addition to core exercises, perform strength training exercises for your arms and legs.
-Do pushups, pullups, biceps curls, triceps dips, presses and flys to improve muscle tone in your upper body.
+In addition to core exercises, perform strength-training exercises for your arms and legs.
+Do pushups, pullups, biceps curls, triceps dips, presses and flyes to improve muscle tone in your upper body.
 Do squats, lunges, calf raises, leg lifts, hamstring curls and deadlifts to strengthen the muscles in your lower body.
-You can use weights, resistance bands or body weight for strength training exercises.
+You can use weights, resistance bands or body weight for strength-training exercises.